Note N521 Index

 The baptisms of John and his brother Edward are in the parish registers.
 Those of the younger children are not.
 All of the children are in the will of their grand mother, Elizabeth Timms.
 He appears in his father's will in 1843 and is given five closes in Stourton.

 I have recently (January 2012) found him in the 1861 and 1871 censuses.
 He was married to a Prudence.
-I am still looking for his marriage.
+On the marriage register, he was noted as a "Draper".

 By 1881, Prudence was a widow living with her then three children in Chelsea.